Speaking

 American Neurology: Born on the Battlefield

 Civil War physicians were at the forefront of the development of specialty medicine as it began to emerge in the mid-19th century.
-Ophthalmology was perhaps the first specialty to separate itself from the general practice model of the day.
-American neurology was birthing itself during the Civil War.
-In essence, European neurology was spawned in its teaching hospitals while American neurology was born on the battlefield.
+In essence, European neurology was spawned in its teaching hospitals; American neurology was born on the battlefield.

-Two of its prominent midwives were William A. Hammond and S. Weir Mitchell.
-While Mitchell was watching nerve injured soldiers relieve their agony by soaking their limbs in ice water and wondering why, Hammond was helping create the systems and infrastructure that made specialty medicine possible.
-Hammond was the man who declared neurology will be a specialty in America.
+While S. Weir Mitchell watched nerve injured soldiers relieve their agony by soaking their limbs in ice water and wondered why, William A. Hammond, Surgeon General of the Union Army declared neurology would be a specialty in America, then helped create the systems and infrastructure that made specialty medicine possible.

 This talk explores the seminal contributions of these two pioneers who helped American neurology emerge out of the carnage of the Civil War.